mariagraziaP/network_modularity_mammalian_connectome/README.md

 ## Details

 Here you'll find MATLAB scripts and functions to analyze the mammalian connectomes from the MAMI database.
-Results are reported in the paper "Network modularity and its relation to brain volume in the mammalian connectome".
+Results are reported in the paper "Relation of connectome topology to brain volume across 103 mammalian species".

 ## Paper abstract